andrew-klassen/onelife_easy_install/README.md

 	onelife adduser <email> <optional_key>:
 		Creates an unblocked user.
-If no key is provided, the utility will generate a cryptography secure 30 character key and display it to the console.
+If no key is provided, the utility will generate a cryptographically secure 30 character key and display it to the console.
 This is the recommended method.
 This key can be added to the clients accountKey.ini if the user wishes to do so, vs copying and pasting.
 If the utility is used on an existing email, a second key is created for them and the client can login